 Itchiness from allergies doesn’t just affect our eyes, irritation from pollen and other allergens can leave our outer ear and ear canal inflamed and itchy.
 Avoid scratching itchy ears to prevent damaging the delicate skin, instead wash the affected area with a warm, damp washcloth, going around the opening of the ear canal, but not pushing into it.
 Cleaning inside the ear canal with objects like washcloths or q-tips can push wax against the eardrum, increasing risks of damage or infection.
 This can also worsen the feeling of fullness in the ears caused by allergies.

 Due to ear’s delicate nature, there is a limit to what allergy-sufferers can do at home to manage their symptoms.
 Keeping ears clean and managing allergy congestion can help reduce itchiness and pressure, but these are temporary solutions.
 The safest, most effective way of eliminating ear-related allergy symptoms is to treat allergies at their source.
-Seeking help from a certified ear, nose, and throat specialist is the first step to taking back your ears from allergies.
-Dr. Pasha begins allergy treatment with a test to determine the source of a patient’s allergies before working with them to find the best solution for their health.
-Don’t let untreated allergies mess with your ears, schedule a visit with ear, nose, and throat specialist Dr. Pasha today!
+Seeking help from a certified ear, nose, and throat specialist is the first step to taking back your ears from allergies. begins allergy treatment with a test to determine the source of a patient’s allergies before working with them to find the best solution for their health.
+Don’t let untreated allergies mess with your ears, Schedule a visit with ear, nose, and throat specialist Dr. Pasha today!
+Schedule a visit with ear, nose, and throat specialist Dr. Pasha today!
+Dr. Pasha today!